 High ISO Sample Images with the Ricoh GR II

-These were all originally shot in RAW, and while the images have been processed in Lightroom (and some in Color Efex Pro 4), I haven’t applied any extra noise reduction to them.
+These were all originally shot in RAW and have been processed in Lightroom (and some in Color Efex Pro 4).
 You can click on each image to open a full-resolution version for a closer look.

 - While APS-C refers to a pretty standardized size, there can be minor variations in the precise physical measurement.